Sankaty Head Light

 Getting There

-From the Nantucket ferry terminal, visitors can reach the lighthouse by car or bicycle.
-The route offers scenic views of the island’s diverse landscapes, making the journey as enjoyable as the destination.
+From the Nantucket ferry terminal, the lighthouse is roughly 7 miles east in Siasconset.
+Take Milestone Road or the parallel Polpis bike path to Siasconset, then follow Sankaty Road, Bayberry Lane, and Baxter Road to the lighthouse grounds.
+The route by car or bicycle offers scenic views of the island’s diverse landscapes, making the journey nearly as enjoyable as the destination.

 Visiting Hours